How do I import a private key?

 - First, navigate to the asset you'd like to import into your wallet:

-- Next, click on the the three dots in the upper right hand corner of your wallet to reveal the Asset Menu and select Move Funds.
-If you don't see the Asset Menu option in your wallet, be sure to update to our latest release.
+- Next, click on the three dots in the upper right-hand corner of your wallet and select Move Funds.

-Exodus will use your entered private key and sweep the funds into your wallet.
+Exodus will then sweep the funds from the private key into your wallet.

 For some assets, the option will be "Move Funds (WIF)...".
 The reason for this difference is that for Bitcoin and Bitcoin Cash you can also import encrypted Private Keys and for Ethereum based assets there's no WIF format of the private key.

 How to import a Bitcoin private key into the mobile wallet?